input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

     io -c NETWORK.yaml update-proposal find-installers DATE

-The *DATE* parameter should be the same as what was used for the `init` step.
+The *DATE* parameter is required to be specified and should be the same as what was reported after running the `init` step.

 This will locate the CI builds for the previously configured revision and download their installer artifacts to the `installers`